Next Generation Quasi-Adiabatic Propagator Path Integral (Quapi) Methods for Condensed Phase Quantum Dynamics

 Conclusion

 Ultimately, the algorithm developments and novel conceptual approaches will yield a comprehensive numerical path integration software platform for condensed phase quantum dynamics simulations.
-This platform has groundbreaking potential by facilitating extremely challenging simulations that are not yet possible on classical computers or only envisioned on tailor-made quantum devices.
+This platform has groundbreaking potential by facilitating extremely challenging simulations that are not yet possible on classical computers or are only envisioned on tailor-made quantum devices.

 Financiële details & Tijdlijn